SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/03_CPP_Course.md

 That make easier to writing and ensures the compliance with C++ tools like operator overloading.

 L value references can't point to another object after initial value.
-That means L value references corresponds to const top level pointers and means address that <mark style="background: #FFF3A3A6;"> L value references pointed can't be changed</mark>.
+That means L value references corresponds to const top level pointers and means address that  L value references pointed can't be changed.

-<mark style="background: #FFF3A3A6;">All initialize methods can be used with  L value reference syntax</mark>.
-(Except default initialization) For example:
+All initialize methods can be used with  L value reference syntax. (<mark style="background: #FFF3A3A6;">Except default initialization</mark>) For example:
 ```cpp
 #include ‹iostream>